 This same auction also included 13 other Connoisseur figures.
 Of those, only two were original-studio works as per an included backstamp photo; one other’s stamp is questionable and I am still researching it.
 The other ten are shown via their backstamp photo to not have been made by the original studio.
 Seven of the those ten figures were new re-issues of editions that the Lewis studio had previously completed.
 Thus, whether this “artist’s proof” cowboy might be from 1993 cannot be determined without seeing how it is marked.
 But given the number of new-studio pieces being sold in the same Dallas auction, I rather doubt that it is.
 The most likely “birthday” for this piece is between 1995 and 2003.

 #3a: ‘Bronco Buster’ for President George H.W.
 Bush (2004)

-This new owner of Connoisseur was acquainted with the Boehm porcelain studio in New Jersey which itself was sold in March 2003 to the Dallas-based merchandiser Home Interiors & Gifts.
+Through his Florida retail gallery, Ken Reasoner was acquainted with the Boehm porcelain studio in New Jersey which itself was sold in March 2003 to the Dallas-based merchandiser Home Interiors & Gifts.
 Helen Boehm remained in the loop as a consultant to a new division which was registered in Texas as E.M.
 Boehm Inc and marketed items under the branding of “Boehm at Home.”
 An informal relationship between “Connoisseur, Inc” of Florida, the Bronte studio in England, and Home Interiors & Gifts was apparantly established but at no time were any of these companies ever part of, or acquired by, any of the others.
 They remained entirely separate and legally unrelated corporations, and had no corporate officers in common.

 In December 2004 Michael Lohner, CEO of Home Interiors & Gifts, presented a porcelain sculpture titled “Bronco Buster” to former President George H.W.
 Bush who had celebrated his 80th birthday earlier that year.